vsbuffalo/scidataflow-doc/src/pull.md

-# Retrieving Data From Remotes
+# Retrieving Data from Remotes

 A key feature of SciDataFlow is that it can quickly reunite a project's *code* repository with its *data*.
 Imagine a colleague had a small repository